nestorrente/jitl-sql-processor/README.md

-# Java Interface Template Library - SQL Module
+# Java Interface Template Library - SQL Processor

+## Disclaimer

+_This library is currently on development.
+Please, don't use it in production environments._

+_Stable version 4.0.0 comming soon._

 **~ This README will be available soon ~**